lightray22/andromeda-desktop-clients/README.md

 downside of potentially exposing authentication details to other processes as they are placed on the command line in cleartext.

+There is also a `mount.andromeda` wrapper for mounting via posix `mount` or `fstab`.
+The mount wrapper uses the `dev path [-o opt1,opt2]` format and cannot prompt interactively.
+Options beginning with "-" are passed to andromeda, otherwise they are passed to FUSE via "-o".

 ## Debug

 The `--cachemode enum` option is also useful for debugging caching.